Select Nights November – Mid-December 2016

 The Magic Kingdom will be transformed into a winter wonderland for Mickey’s Very Merry Christmas Party.
 Snow will magically fall on Main Street, Mickey and friends will be garbed in seasonal apparel, and Cinderella Castle will once again shimmer in ice with the indescribable Castle Dream Lights.
 You won’t want to miss the Mickey’s Very Merry Christmas Party’s special fireworks show Holiday Wishes – Celebrate the Spirit of the Season which is set to your favorite traditional holiday music.
 The special, enchanting holiday parade, Mickey’s Once Upon A Christmastime Parade, will take place twice an evening during the party.
 Guests may also attend live Disney character stage shows at select locations throughout the Magic Kingdom, ride park attractions under the stars, and enjoy free hot cocoa and cookies.

 Special entertainment includes the dance party, Club Tinsel at Cosmic Ray’s Starlight Cafe in Tomorrowland, both with live DJs.
 A Totally Tomorrowland Christmas, a high energy Christmas bash with Buzz Lightyear, Mike Wazowski, Stitch, dancers and singers, occurs multiple times throughout the night on the Tomorrowland Stage.
-The Fab Five and other Disney characters appear in their holiday finery in the Celebrate the Season show on Castle Forecourt Stage.
+The Fab Five and other Disney characters appear in their holiday finery in the all new Mickey’s Most Merriest Celebration stage show on Castle Forecourt Stage.

 Mickey’s Very Merry Christmas Party is a special event held each winter on select nights at Magic Kingdom theme park.
 Purchase of an event admission ticket is required to attend Mickey’s Very Merry Christmas Party.
 Advance savings of $5 per ticket are available for select dates.
 Separate theme park admission is not required to attend the party, nor is your party ticket connected to your Magic Your Way admission ticket in any way.
 Purchasing your tickets to Mickey’s Very Merry Christmas Party in advance is strongly recommended.